• Skip to primary navigation

 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements.
+Please scroll to the recipe card below for exact measurements.

-• Salt: table salt, sea salt or kosher salt will all work.
+• Salt: Table salt, sea salt, or kosher salt will all work.

 Dressing

-• Fresh garlic
+• Fresh Garlic Cloves: Avoid substituting with garlic powder.

 Expert Tips